 Kupfer Koberwitz Dachau Diaries

-Thanks to an attentive reader of my website I got this additional information on the document I own.
-So here is the update on the writer of the “Dachau Diaries”, his tragic life and denied success of his diaries.
+Thanks to an attentive reader of my website, I got this additional information on the document I own.
+So here is the update on the writer of the “Dachau Diaries,” his tragic life, and denied success of his diaries.
 Kupfer Koberwitz Dachau Diaries

-Edgar Kupfer was born in the town of Koberwitz, Germany on April 24, 1906.
+Edgar Kupfer was born in the town of Koberwitz, Germany, on April 24, 1906.
 He received his education in various cities across that country, including Bonn, Regensburg, and Stuttgart.
-When his parents were divorced he left school to support his mother and sister.
+When his parents were divorced, Edgar left school to support his mother and sister.
 He remained with them and worked various jobs in factories, stores, and banks.
 Kupfer’s parents were later reconciled, and in the aftermath of a disappointing love affair, Kupfer left Germany for Italy in 1925.
 Between 1925 and 1940, he moved between Germany and Italy, working in many types of jobs, including for newspapers, travel bureaus, and as a model for a sculptor of monuments.

 Despite nearly being consumed by typhus, Kupfer survived his imprisonment at Dachau and was among the more than 67,000 prisoners liberated by American forces on April 29, 2945.
 Kupfer expressed his gratitude at having evaded death in the camp: “The day is over, this April 29, 1945.
 I will celebrate it for the rest of my life as my second birthday, as the day that gifted me life anew.”
 Vowing to use his writings to publicize his experiences and views, Kupfer attained the assistance of Thomas Emmet of the Counter Intelligence Corps to save his manuscript from deterioration in its hiding place.
 New york times

 Kupfer took great pains to establish the genuineness of his manuscript.
 To demonstrate its authenticity, he unearthed it in the presence of Counter Intelligence Corps agents.
 Kupfer also created and circulated a questionnaire among former Dachau inmates, gathering statements about his behavior in camp and his general trustworthiness.
 The Dachau Diary was serialized in the journal “Aus Politik und Zeitgeschichte “under the title “Als Häftling in Dachau.”
-From his Dachau notes, Kupfer also wrote an essay on vegetarianism which was published in the book Radical Vegetarianism, written by Mark Mathew Braunstein in 1981.
+From his Dachau notes, Kupfer also wrote an essay on vegetarianism, which was published in the book Radical Vegetarianism, written by Mark Mathew Braunstein in 1981.

 Kupfer, a resident of Chicago in the postwar period, donated his diaries to the University of Chicago on April 1, 1954.
 On July 7, 1991, Edgar Kupfer-Koberwitz died aged 85 in an anthroposophic nursing home near Stuttgart, Germany.